Triggering dialog script actions without commands (iOS)

 Here is how this function works: when the user taps the detail button next to a specific item in the table, the selectItem() function is called.
 The function calls the Alan AI’s project API method named selectItem() from the dialog script and passes the item string to it.
 Alan AI then plays the following response: This is detailed information about item ${param.item}.

 You can test it: run the app, navigate to the second view and tap the detail button next to the first item in the table.
-The AI assistant will get back with: This is detailed information about item one.
+The AI agent will get back with: This is detailed information about item one.

 What you finally get